 Respect for self and respect for others are emphasised at Marian College and individual responsibility is encouraged.

 In 2017, Marian introduced two new courses: Kia Maia and Mana Wahine.
-Kia Maia is a course for Year 9 students which focuses on wellbeing, character strengths, use of money, cyber safety and developing study and life skills.
+Kia Maia is a course for Year 9 students which focuses on wellbeing, character strengths, use of money, nutrition and sleep, body image, digital safety, and developing study and life skills.

 The Mana Wahine course aims to promote strong Marian women.
-Especially for year 12 students, the course teaches wellbeing, study techniques, life skills, careers, financial literacy and service.
+Specifically for Year 12 students, the course teaches wellbeing, relationships and sexuality education, life skills, careers, financial literacy and service.

 The deans take a particular interest in the development and progress of students in their care.